iamsrp/life/README.md

 otherwise appear a little pointless.

 Also, the code is by no means perfect.
-This really is something I have been messing about with no real end in mind (I dunno if I'll even feel the urge to "officially" release it one day) so don't expect much.
+This really is something I have been messing about with no real end in mind so don't expect much.
 However, I tried to keep it pretty clean and comment it well enough so that other people can see what's going on in there and add to it etc.